-I have learned so many important lessons and revelations in the course of my interminable healing from anorexia, but one stands out above the others: I cannot take a day off from eating disorder recovery.
+I have learned so many important lessons and revelations in the course of my interminable healing from anorexia, but one stands out above the others: I cannot take a day off from eating disorder (ED) recovery.
 Sometimes I want to, of course.
 Sometimes I'm convinced that enough time has passed since my life was at risk—or I have enough experience and self-awareness at this point—to ease off the accelerator and simply coast for a while.
-Sometimes I even feel confident that I am fully "cured."
-But the truth is, I need to be vigilant and intentional about my healing at all times.
-I don't have the luxury of checking out periodically.
-This might be an option for others, but it's never worked for me.
-The minute I grow complacent, I start to notice those restrictive anorexic tendencies creeping back in.
-If I want to avoid a relapse, I cannot take a day off from eating disorder recovery.
+But I really can't take a day off from ED recovery.

 For most of my life, I was plagued by the question, "What will I do without an eating disorder?"
 It felt unattainable even to imagine an alternate reality in which those obsessions with food, exercise, or body image weren't constantly humming at the forefront of my brain.
 Each waking moment was a conquest to burn calories—or simply avoid them altogether.
 At the time, it seemed euphoric, but now I can see just how bleak of an existence I forced myself to live.
 So these days, I ask another question: "What can I do without an eating disorder?"

 I'm anxious for my first session with the personal trainer I hired to coach me for a Himalayan trek I'll be doing in about six months.
 It's quite unlike me to invest in an exercise program financially.
 Usually, I just lace up my sneakers and start running until I can't summon the energy for one more step.
 I even forget to stretch my muscles beforehand sometimes (terrible habit, I know).